phildavis17/json_memoize/readme.md

     response = requests.get(f"https://wowthistakesforever.slow/arg-1={arg_1}&arg-2={arg_2}")
     return response.text
 ```
-If the function is called again with the same arguments, the resulting value will be retrieved from the cache without executing the function.
+If the function is called again with the same arguments, the resulting value will be retrieved from the cache file without executing the function.

 ### max_age
 If you don't want to keep data that's too old, you can set a max age.